Katamacerato – Catarratto Orange Wine from Sicily

 GRAPES VARIETIES: Catarratto

-MACERATION 7 days - SOIL clay, sand, stones - AGEING 7 months in stainless steel tin
+MACERATION 7 days - SOIL clay, sand, stones - AGEING 7 months in stainless steel vessel

 WINEMAKING natural, spontaneous fermentation